Lucinda Bruce-Gardyne: Biography

-Lucinda Bruce-Gardyne studied Physiology at the University of London.
+Lucinda Bruce-Gardyne studied Physiology at Queen Mary University of London.
 After graduation, she trained at Leiths School of Food and Wine in London and worked as a section chef at Terence Conran's restaurant Bibendum.
 In 1998, she returned to teach at Leiths, where she was commissioned to write the Leiths Techniques Bible.

 She lives in Edinburgh with her husband and three children, two of whom suffer from dairy, egg and wheat allergies.

 After publishing her book on cooking for food allergies in 2007, Bruce-Gardyne worked on developing the recipe for a perfect, fresh gluten-free loaf.
 In April 2009, she launched Genius Fresh White and Brown Gluten and Wheat Free bread into the retail market the UK and founded the company Genius Foods Ltd based in Edinburgh.

 Genius bread has won three awards since its launch – Award for the Most Innovative Product from Coeliac UK; Award for Innovation at the Foods Matter Free-From Food Awards; and Award for Innovation at the Bakery Industry Awards.